 “For it pleased the Father that in Him all the fullness should dwell.”

-From seven strokes of an exalted lyric about the person of Christ (1:15-18), the Holy Spirit moves to a discussion about the work of Christ (1:19-2:3).
-The treatment of his work parallels the handling of his person.
+From seven strokes of an exalted lyric about the person of Christ (Col 1:15-18), the Holy Spirit moves to a discussion about the work of Christ (Col 1:19-2:3).
+The treatment of his work parallels the presentation of his person.

 “For it pleased the Father“

 Whenever we read in the Bible that something pleases God, we ought to take note of it and do it.
 We want to bask in the sunshine of his smile.
-Our wellbeing depends on whether God is pleased with our lives.
-The word “for” introduces a reason why the Son is “preeminent” (v.18).
-The Son of God is supreme by distinction of his work of “reconciliation.”
+Our wellbeing partly depends on whether God is pleased with our lives.
+The word “for” introduces a reason why the Son is “preeminent” (Col 1:18).
+The Son of God is supreme by the distinction of his work of “reconciliation.”

 God freely resolved that it is a good thing that all God’s fullness dwells in Christ’s work of reconciliation (v.20).
 What gives pleasure to God?
 Is it our righteousness and goodness?
-No, his pleasure is found in his Son.
+No, he finds pleasure in his Son.
 God is pleased with us because of his Son.
-Our orientation to life depends upon God’s pleasure with his Son.
+Our orientation to life depends upon God’ssatisfactione with his Son.

 “that in Him all the fullness should dwell”

 First, God’s pleasure is in the work of Christ.
 God is pleased that “all the fullness” of God resides in Christ’s work of reconciliation (v.20).
-A keyword to the argument of the book of Colossians is the word “fullness.”
-(The verb “fullness” is used in 1:9, 25; 2:10; and 4:17).
-“Fullness” was a word used by the Gnostics who infiltrated the Lychus Valley, where the city of Colossians lay.
-“Fullness” was their word for heaven.
+A keyword to the argument of the book of Colossians is the word “fullness” (the verb “fullness” is used in Colossians 1:9, 25; 2:10; 4:17).
+“Fullness” was a word used by the Gnostics who infiltrated the Lychus Valley, where the city of Colosse lay.
+“Fullness” was the gnostic word for heaven.

 The Holy Spirit here hits the Colossians with a principle.
 Jesus Christ is the true fullness.
 He is not heaven itself; he is more than that.
-He is fullness for the believer’s life.
+He is the fullness for the believer’s life.
 Jesus Christ is substance, not shadow; fullness, not foretaste.
 He is the fullness of God’s saving plan.